rigado/rigado-module-examples/README.md

 ### Contribution guidelines ###

-* Contributions
-    + If you are adding to the example app sections, please be sure to keep all submodules up to date and add new ones as needed.
+* If you are adding to the example app sections, please be sure to keep all submodules up to date and add new ones as needed.

 ### Who do I talk to? ###